doersino/apple-photos-export/README.md

 Note: Only tested with photos imported from an iPhone via USB.
 No idea if, and how, this needs to be adjusted for iCloud use.

-Note: All of the above (and below) works/holds for whatever version of mscOS/Photos was most recent at the time of the most recent commit to this repository.
+Note: All of the above (and below) probably works/holds for whatever version of mscOS/Photos was most recent at the time of the most recent commit to this repository.
+Commit TODO was current in January 2019.

 ## Notes on `photos.db` and the folder structure of `.photoslibrary`

+As of January 2019, TODO

 TODO

 ## Future work

-* Faces.
+* # TODO faces into filenames? i don't use this (yet)